 ii) Banco Hipotecario Nacional

-The Banco Hipotecario Nacional in Argentina was built in 1886 and has some Spanish architectural style features due to the vast influence the Spanish had in South America.
+The Banco Hipotecario Nacional in Argentina was established in 1886 and has some aspects that resembles Spanish architectural design since the Spanish dominated most of South American countries.

 Image Source: pinterest.com